Last Updated: May 26, 2024

 Early Life

-She was born in Brooklyn, New York on September 11, 1967 to Italian-American parents Vincent and Josephine Bartiromo.
-Maria was raised in the Dyker Heights area of the Bay Ridge section of Brooklyn where her father was the owner of the Rex Manor restaurant and her mother served as the hostess.
-Bartiromo attended an all-girls private Catholic school called Fontbonne Hall Academy while also working at the same time as a coat check person in her father's restaurant.
+Maria Bartiromo was born on September 11, 1967, in Brooklyn, New York.
+She is the daughter of Italian-American parents Vincent and Josephine Bartiromo.
+Maria was raised in the Dyker Heights area of the Bay Ridge section of Brooklyn, where her father was the owner of the Rex Manor restaurant, and her mother served as the hostess.
+Bartiromo attended an all-girls private Catholic school called Fontbonne Hall Academy while working as a coat check person in her father's restaurant.
 She also worked as a stock clerk at Kleinfields's wedding dress shop, a job she was fired from for trying on newly arrived dresses before putting them away.

 She began college at C.W.
 Post before transferring to NYU, graduating in 1989 with a Bachelor of Arts in journalism and economics.
 While at NYU, Bartiromo began working in radio and landed an internship with talk host Barry Farber's show on WMCA 570 in New York after Farber visited a class she was in.
 After that, she interned at CNN.